Max-Mobility/RnD/_mobility-unlimited/product-overview.md

 ---
 ## Idea

-A *smart joystick* that aids the user in navigating their world.
+A *smart joystick* that aids the user in navigating their world

 Specifically a *plug-n-play* device targeting people with ALS to provide a sliding scale of support throughout their lives.